milonmaze/privacy-terms-observatory-beta/www.marcus.com/us/en/privacy-policy.md

 "Cookies” are small text files that may be placed on your browser when you visit websites.
 When you quit your browser, some Cookies are stored in your computer’s memory, while some expire or disappear.

-“Web Beacons,” also known as an Internet tags, pixel tags or clear GIFs, are a type of technology placed on a webpage or in an email.
+“Web Beacons,” also known as Internet tags, pixel tags or clear GIFs, are a type of technology placed on a webpage or in an email.

 We and our Vendors use Cookies, Web Beacons, session replay, device advertising IDs and similar technologies on the Services for a number of business purposes, such as to monitor our advertising, remember your preferences, personalize your experience, understand how you use and interact with the Services, suggest products tailored to you, for security purposes, to improve the Services and for marketing campaign performance.
 These technologies collect information about your browser/device and your use of the Services, such as the time/date of access and time spent on the Services, pages visited, language preferences, whether you open our emails, and other traffic data.